-Winning the 1st prize in the Toru Takemitsu Composition Award in 2015 gave Hilli’s work international recognition.
-In 2017, Hilli’s Reachings for orchestra was the selected work in the ’Composers under 30 category’ at the 64th International Rostrum of Composers and will receive worldwide broadcasting.
-Several of his works have been performed at various festivals in Finland and abroad including Norway, Austria, US, Japan, Denmark, Germany and Ukraine.
-Ensembles such as Avanti!, Zagros, Curious Chamber Players, Esbjerg Ensemble, NYKY-ensemble, Cikada, Ensemble Mise-en, Ensemble Recherche, Sed Contra Ensemble, Kamus-Quartet, Arktinen Hysteria, Uusinta Ensemble, Finnish Radio Symphony Orchestra and Tokyo Philharmonic Orchestra have performed his music.
-Recent projects include commissions for Crusell Music Festival and Uusinta Ensemble.
-Currently he is working on a large-scale commission for the Helsinki Philharmonic Orchestra and a 500-member choir that will be premiered in November 2017.
+Several of Hilli’s works have been performed at various festivals in Finland and abroad including Norway, Austria, US, Japan, Denmark, Germany, Iceland and Ukraine.
+Ensembles such as Avanti!, Zagros, Curious Chamber Players, Esbjerg Ensemble, NYKY-ensemble, Cikada, Ensemble Mise-en, Ensemble Recherche, Sed Contra Ensemble, Kamus-Quartet, Bozzini Quartet, Siggi Quartet, Arktinen Hysteria, Uusinta Ensemble, Finnish Radio Symphony Orchestra, Helsinki Philharmonic Orchestra and Tokyo Philharmonic Orchestra have performed his music.
+Recent projects include commissions for Uusinta Ensemble and a large-scale commission for the Helsinki Philharmonic Orchestra and a 250-member choir.

 Hilli holds a Master’s degree in Composition from Sibelius Academy in Helsinki where he studied with Veli-Matti Puumala and Lauri Kilpiö.
 He also studied a year in Vienna with Michael Jarrell, and has participated master classes with e.g. Jukka Tiensuu, Jouni Kaipainen, Hans Abrahamsen, Simon Steen-Andersen, Philippe Manoury, Martijn Padding and Mark Andre.